shinyscorpion/task_bunny/README.md

 ## Why RabbitMQ?
 Why not Erlang process?

-It is a fair question and we are not surprised by that.
+A fair question and we are not surprised by that.
-OTP allows you run background processes concurrently in a distributed manner out of the box.
+OTP allows you run background processes concurrently in a distributed manner.
 Why do we need RabbitMQ for background processing?

 Well, first of all, if you don't need to persist messages(job requests) outside your system, we suggest you use an Erlang process.
 Erlang process and OTP would always be your first choice for background processing in Elixir.

-However you might be interested in TaskBunny if you...
+TaskBunny might be of interest if you:

-- have some reasons to persist and deliver messages outside your Elixir application
+- have reasons to persist and deliver messages outside your Elixir application
 - consider using RabbitMQ as background processing message bus

 Here are some of our reasons:

 - We use Docker based deployment and each deploy is immutable and disposable.
-- Relatively new to Elixir/Erlang so we don't want to change our infrastructure drastically yet.
+- New to Elixir/Erlang so we don't want to change our infrastructure drastically yet.
-- Need some background processes that access to various internal/external systems around the world.
+- Need some background processes that access to internal/external systems around the world.
 We want to control concurrency and retry interval and see failed processes.

 ## Project status and versioning

 TaskBunny is pre 0.1 and not available on hex.pm yet.
-Please be aware that we plan to make breaking changes aggressively without considering backward compatibilities.
+Please be aware that we plan to make breaking changes aggressively without considering backward compatibility.
-We are still discussing core design decisions, like module structure, day by day.
+We are still discussing core design decisions, like module structure.

-However we have decided to open source this library for some reasons:
+We decided to open source this library because:

 - It is used in our production code.
-- We noticed quite a few people want to use RabbitMQ for the same purpose in their Elixir application.
+- We noticed people wanted to use RabbitMQ for the same purpose in their Elixir application.
 - We want to hear from the community to make this library better.
-- Elixir is great but still young.
-There are few examples but we have been helped by those examples.
+- There are few examples and we have been helped by those examples.
 Inspired by that, we want to share our work before spending time on polishing.

 Hopefully we can make 0.1 release soon but there is nothing preventing you trying out this library.